Building

 With the spotty availability of the official plans sets since Pete Bowers’ death, one alternative often mentioned is building a plane from the EAA articles.
 EAA now has its entire magazine archive online, and if you’re an EAA member, you can download PDF files of the original articles for free.

-go.
-But dozens, if not hundreds, of folks did build Fly
+better way to go.
+But dozens, if not hundreds, of folks did

-from the articles.
-Keep in mind you have one big advantage,
+build Fly Babies from the articles.
+Keep in mind you have

-today…the Fly Baby community, especially the Discussion Group
+one big advantage, today…the Fly Baby community, in the form of

-Yahoo.
-If you get stuck, post a question there…not only are there
+you get stuck, post a question there…not only are there a number

 Now, if you do a search for “Bowers” and click the “Author” option, it’ll give you links to all of Pete’s articles.
 The Fly Baby building series was run from December 1962 to May of 1964, so you can narrow your search down.
 Hit the “Submit” button, and you’ll get links to all the articles.
 Click a link, and a PDF file will display.
-Hit the “Save” icon, and you’ll be able to save the article to your own computer.
+You’ll be able to save the article to your own computer.

 Here’s a breakdown of the EAA magazine articles vs. the organization of the plans.
 Note that the articles were not published in the same sequence as the plans.